-If you suffer from sleep apnea in Allen, TX or Frisco, TX, you know how quickly it can affect your life.
+If you suffer from sleep apnea in Allen, TX or Plano, TX, you know how quickly it can affect your life.
 Insufficient sleep can lead to daily problems like excessive fatigue and brain fog, but it can also lead to more troubling long-term symptoms if it is not treated promptly.
 In fact, patients who leave their sleep apnea symptoms untreated for several years or more could end up losing up to 50% of their average lifespan.

 Do You Have Sleep Apnea?